mukulsarswat/Traffic_Light_Controller/README.md

 - The design assumes a 10 ns clock period (5 ns high, 5 ns low).
 - The testbench is designed to be comprehensive, covering normal operation and reset conditions.
 - For further customization, modify the testbench delays or add new test cases in `tb_traffic_light_controller`.

----

-Let me know if you'd like a version with presenter notes, waveform annotations, or a GitHub concept card for this project.
-I can also help you extend this to multi-road intersections or sensor-based adaptive control!